 Sometimes, the airline, resort package or cruise line requires new tickets to be of the same or more value than the original.
 Although the expiration date of future travel credits varies from company to company, the average pandemic era duration is 12-24 months as most suppliers are lenient due to the COVID-19 global health crisis that has caused travel restrictions and social distancing protocols.

 Typically, your travel credit will be held in a “travel bank” for future use and record keeping.
 Once the travel company issues the ticket, they will deduct it or you will forfeit the amount if you fail to use it.

 The primary benefit of future travel credits is that you can typically redeem it for almost anywhere (different from your original destination).
 For example, suppose you had initially planned for Mexico but circumstances out of your control caused the trip cancellation.
-In this case, you can redeem your travel credits to go to Asheville, NC and call it Mexico 2.0 instead.
+In this case, you can redeem your travel credits to go to Raleigh, NC and call it Mexico 2.0 instead.
 You’ll want to double check the fine print or call the airline, cruise company, hotel or car rental.

 How to Leverage Future Travel Credits?